keygen-sh/keygen-portal/SPEC.md

   policy pretty daunting.
 I want to provide a wizard based upon templates or 'recipes' that can be used and combined to craft a safe and effective policy configuration to implement the customer's required [licensing model](https://keygen.sh/docs/choosing-a-licensing-model/).
+- **Policy cloning.** In addition to templates, cloning a policy would also be very beneficial in reducing errors during policy management.
 - **Activity timeline.** The current dashboard offers enterprise customers audit logs, but they're not as useful as they can be because they're all lumped together in a sort of fire-hose feed.
 In order to make audit logs more